 - C. Delayed Promotional Increase.
-Used when a promotion is made with no salary increase or partial salary increase because performanceproduction expectations are unproven and/or funds may be unavailable at the time of promotion.
+Used when a promotion is made with no salary increase or partial salary increase because production expectations are unproven and/or funds may be unavailable at the time of promotion.
 This is a one-time base salary increase within 12 months of the date of promotion when funds become available and the employee's contributions are fulfilled.
 The intent to provide a later salary increase must be documented at the time of the promotion.
 To be eligible, an employee must be performing satisfactorily as evidenced by the most recent final overall performance rating.
 The increase may be up to 10 percent or the maximum amount permitted in the department's policy on promotional pay increases, whichever is greater, and subject to the pay grade maximum.
-Transfer, promotion, demotion, or separation of the employee will negate the delayed increase.
-(02/2017) - D. New Hires.
-Used at the time an employee is hired when performanceproduction expectations for critical skills are unproven and/or funds may be unavailable.
+Transfer, promotion, demotion, or separation of the employee will negate the delayed increase. - D. New Hires.
+Used at the time an employee is hired when production expectations for critical skills are unproven and/or funds may be unavailable.
 This is a one-time base salary increase within 12 months of hire.
 The intent to provide a later salary increase must be documented at the time of hire.
 To be eligible, early satisfactory completion of specified training objectives must be documented.
 This is limited to a one-time increase up to 10 percent or the maximum permitted by the department's policy on promotional pay increases, whichever is greater, and subject to the pay grade maximum.
-Transfer, promotion, demotion, or separation of the employee will negate the delayed increase.
-(02/2017) - E. Competency-Based Increase.
-Used when an employee applies the complete set, or a subset, of competencies required to successfully perform the work of a specific position.
-Required competencies must be specifically defined with deadlines and evaluation criteria for achievement, and must be communicated in writing to the employee prior to granting an increase.
+Transfer, promotion, demotion, or separation of the employee will negate the delayed increase. - E. Competency-Based Increase.
+Used when an employee achieves the complete set, or a subset, of competencies required at the fully-operational level for a specific position.
+Required competencies must be specifically defined with deadlines for achievement, and must be communicated in writing to the employee prior to granting an increase.
 Competencies that are the basis for this increase must be required to perform permanent, essential functions assigned to the position.
-The intent of this increase is to promote career development by aligning pay increases with achieving all required competencies to fully perform the job.
+The intent of this increase is to promote career development by aligning pay increases with achieving all required competencies at the fully-operational level.
 Increases are limited to no more than two per 12-month period.
 This type of increase shall not be applied as a substitute for Merit Pay.
-To be eligible, an employee must demonstrate required competencies as evidenced by a written evaluation by the appointing authority.
+To be eligible, an employee must demonstrate required competencies as evidenced by a written evaluation by the supervisor.
 The increase may be up to 10 percent or the maximum permitted by the department's policy, whichever is greater, and subject to the pay grade maximum.
 (02/2017)